 Security updates and patches

 Software vendors, hardware manufacturers, and operating-system providers release security updates and patches to address known vulnerabilities, bugs, or other security issues in their products.
 Regular security updates and patches are critical components of maintaining a secure environment for businesses.
-They help protect payment infrastructure, customer data, and other critical systems from vulnerabilities, cyberattacks, and unauthorized access.
+They help protect payment infrastructure, customer data, and other critical systems from vulnerabilities, cyberattacks, and unauthorised access.

 Applying these updates and patches on a regular basis helps businesses: